-Will Emoji sent via the Samsung show up properly on Apple IOS based devices like the iPhone?
+Will Emoji sent via the Samsung show up properly on Apple iOS based devices like the iPhone?[Edit]

 That would depend.
 Android devices and iOS devices have different codes for the Emoji you are using.
 In other words, Android Emoji can be seen on Android devices, but an Android can't read other Emoji unless you install a special Emoji keyboard. iOS users have the keyboard as part of their OS, so they can just natively enable it.
-If you're using the Handcent SMS application to send a message with an Emoji that has been inserted, the iOS users should be able to read those Emojis.
+If you're using the Handcent SMS application to send a message with an Emoji that has been inserted, the iOS users should be able to read those Emoji.
 Of course, he or she may need to enable their Emoji keyboard, depending on whether they are using a new or old version of iOS.

 See more questions like this: Will they actually show up on my phone